okta/okta-developer-docs/packages/@okta/vuepress-site/docs/concepts/redirect-vs-embedded/index.md

 A. Redirect authentication or embedded authentication

-Q. Does the application need to SSO to downstream resources?
+Q. Does the application need SSO for downstream resources?

 A. Redirect authentication